slifin/breeze/README.md

 * [Foreach Statement](#foreach)

 ## Concept
 Breeze is a series of alternative constructs for your code to decrease [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity).

+To decrease cyclomatic complexity avoid nameless conditionals/functions and code blocks, Since these are the foundations of modern code, this document contains context dependent alternatives.

 ## if
 ```php
 if () {}
 ```
 The if statement is a short hand language construct, it is comprised of:
-  * A conditional that can be created inline and nameless
+  * A conditional that can be nameless
   * A code block that is nameless and imports all parent scope

 ## foreach